baloi/working/README.md

     > console input from linenoise (this might take a while) so:
       * break it down to just the console input without history first to make it more manageable
+    > could also use link_list datastructure to put database in memory....
+      * this should be later...
+      * found in BSD box ~/working/containers folder

 ================================================================================